OpenZWave/node-openzwave-shared/README-example.md

 The test program below connects to a Z-Wave network, scans for all nodes and values, and prints out information about the network.

-**When the network has become ready**, the library will call 'scan complete' and the script will then issue a *beginControllerCommand* to the driver so as to add a new node to the ZWave network.
+**When the network has become ready**, the library will call 'scan complete' and the script will then 1) issue a `setValue` command to set a dimmer (node 5) at 50%, and then issue a command to begin the inclusion process for a new zwave device.
+This means calling `beginControllerCommand` OR `addNode` depending on which version of the OpenZWave API you've linked against.

 Remember to hit `^C` to end the script.

 ```js